PHSI-supplements/labs/lab-templates/CalculatorLab/doc/03-digital-logic-design.md

   > 📝 **Grading Note**
   >
-  > Use at most three variables in each product term, and use at most three product terms.
+  > When implementing Segment B, use at most three variables in each product term, and use at most three product terms.

 - [ ] Express the sum-of-products using the following syntax:
     - Use `!` to invert a variable (do *not* use `~`, or you will get erroneous output)